 }

-Step A of the code finds shader source code from the index.html file using the id field you specified when defining the shaders, either VertexShader or FragmentShader.
+Step A of the code finds shader source code in the index.html file using the id field you specified when defining the shaders, either VertexShader or FragmentShader.
 Step B creates a specified shader (either vertex or fragment) in the GPU.
-Step C specifies the shader source code and compiles the shader.
-Finally, step D checks and returns the reference to the compiled shader while throwing an error if a null value is returned.
+Step C specifies the source code and compiles the shader.
+Finally, step D checks and returns the reference to the compiled shader while throwing an error if the shader compilation is unsuccessful.

 You are now ready to create and compile a shader program by defining the init() function.